-The ACC Leadership Conference is organized by the ACC Inter-institutional Academic Collaborative.
-The conference is an effort to promote student leadership and encourage interaction among the member schools outside of athletics.
+The ACC Leadership Symposium is organized by the ACC Inter-institutional Academic Collaborative.
+The symposium is an effort to promote student leadership and encourage interaction among the member schools outside of athletics.
 The ACCIAC is funded by revenue from the ACC football championship and administered by the presidents of the ACC schools.
-Approximately 100 students participate in the conference each year to find common ground and share ideas about what it means to be a leader in their community.
+Approximately 100 students participate in the symposium each year to find common ground and share ideas about what it means to be a leader in their community.

-The ACC Leadership Conference is a three day leadership learning opportunity to engage with peers across the Atlantic Coast Conference (ACC).
+The ACC Leadership Symposium is a three day leadership learning opportunity to engage with peers across the Atlantic Coast Conference (ACC).
 Students from each participating university will be grouped with peers from their fellow ACC schools.
-The conference rotates between the different ACC institutions each year.
+The symposium rotates between the different ACC institutions each year.